jspecht3/terminal-tutorial/README.md

 4a5
 > This is a new line.
 ```

+By using `>>` in conjunction with `echo`, we are able to add text to a file without needing to open a text editor.
+In a similar vein, there is an overwrite, ✨ `>`, which takes the standard output from the first and replaces all existing text in the file after the `>`.
+Be warned, using `>` will delete all the previous data from your file.

 By adding the extra line to `copy.txt`, `diff` now gives us an output.
 With `diff`, we see two outputs.
 The first output tells us how the files need to be changed in order for each to be the same.
 In this case, `4a5` means the fourth line of `example.txt` needs to have the fifth line of `copy.txt` added after to have both files be the same.
 We also see what text is different between the two in the second line of the output.
 ```